Poland blames sabotage for railway blast on Ukraine delivery line

 The likelihood that the two incidents on the railway line happened “on the order of foreign services” was “very high” said Tomasz Siemoniak, Poland's security services minister.

-Investigators probing the two cases of suspected sabotage are investigating whether they were deliberate acts by a hostile state, said the Polish security source speaking on condition of anonymity to discuss sensitive matters.
+Investigators probing the two cases of suspected sabotage are investigating whether they were deliberate acts by a hostile state, said the Polish security official, who was speaking on condition of anonymity to discuss sensitive matters.

 “The perpetrators demonstrated high professionalism and expert training,” they said.